exponential-idle-guides/exponential-idle-guides/src/view/ct-creation/day-3.md

 ## A gift from Fibonacci

 The scarved man throws you a marble across the window.
 You catch it swiftly.
 He throws another.
 And then two at the same time, and then three, then five...
-You realise what he wants from you, and so you sprint back to your desk and start implementing his idea - the Fibonacci sequence.
+You realize what he wants from you, and so you sprint back to your desk and start implementing his idea - the Fibonacci sequence.

 Let's define this upgrade as **f** ($f$), and set its identifier to 2: